 In March 2014, we initiated a Phase 2 global, randomized, double-blind, placebo-controlled, parallel-group clinical study that plans to enroll up to 40 patients who are currently not fully compliant with ketogenic diet and continue to have seizures.
 The primary efficacy objective is the reduction in frequency of seizures compared to placebo following a 6-week baseline period and subsequent 8-week placebo-controlled treatment period.
 Other efficacy objectives include cognitive function and movement disorder.
 The blinded treatment period will be followed by an open-label extension period in which patients will be treated with UX007 through week 52.
 In order to accelerate enrollment, we amended the enrollment criteria to also include patients with only absence seizures.
-The study will target enrollment of up to 40 patients with data expected in the second half of 2016.
+We have completed enrollment of 36 patients, and data are expected in the first quarter of 2017.

 In April 2015, positive data from an investigator-sponsored study of UX007 for the treatment of movement disorders associated with Glut1 DS were presented at the American Academy of Neurology Annual Meeting.
 The data showed a statistically significant 90% reduction in movement disorder events after treatment with UX007 (p=0.028) and a statistically significant increase in events after withdrawal from treatment with UX007 (p=0.043).
-Based on these study results, in November 2015 we announced an update to our development plan for UX007 in Glut1 DS patients.
-We now plan to initiate a Phase 3 study in approximately 40 Glut1 DS patients with the movement disorder phenotype in the second half of 2016.
+Based on these study results, in November 2015, we announced an update to our development plan for UX007 in Glut1 DS patients.
+We now plan to initiate a Phase 3 study in approximately 40 Glut1 DS patients with the movement disorder phenotype by the end of 2016.
 The study is intended to be a randomized, double-blind, placebo-controlled, double cross-over study.
 The study is designed to assess the impact of UX007 on movement disorder events as recorded by a patient diary.
 In recent interactions with the FDA, they have raised questions about the clinical meaningfulness of Glut1 DS movement disorder events.
-Therefore, we are currently working on further substantiating the clinical meaningfulness of Glut1 DS movement disorder events prior to finalizing the study design.
+Therefore, we are working on further substantiating the clinical meaningfulness of Glut1 DS movement disorder events captured by a patient diary prior to finalizing the study design.